shubbhampuranik/aitoolsreplit/replit.md

 - **Google Branding**: Prominently featured Google signin with proper branding and benefits messaging

 ### Comprehensive Admin Panel Development (January 2025)
-- **Full Admin Interface**: Complete admin panel with tabbed navigation (Dashboard, Tools, Reviews, Users, Settings)
+- **Modular Admin Interface**: Complete redesign with sidebar navigation for AI Tools, Prompts, Courses, Jobs, News, Users, Reviews, and Settings
-- **Tools Management System**: Comprehensive tool editing interface with every section from tool details page manageable
+- **Universal Content Manager**: Generic content management system that handles CRUD operations for all content types with consistent UI
-- **Advanced Tool Editor**: Multi-tab editing dialog (Basic Info, Content, Media, Advanced) for complete tool customization
+- **Professional Sidebar Layout**: Sticky navigation with descriptions for each module, allowing efficient management of diverse content
-- **Admin Dashboard**: Real-time statistics dashboard showing total tools, pending reviews, views, and upvotes
+- **Real-time Dashboard**: Statistics overview with total tools, users, pending reviews, and platform activity metrics
-- **Content Moderation**: Status management system for approving/rejecting tools with bulk operations
+- **Advanced Search & Filtering**: Unified search and status filtering system across all content types with instant updates
-- **Search and Filtering**: Advanced admin tools search with status filtering and real-time updates
+- **Scalable Architecture**: Modular design that can easily accommodate new content types as the platform grows
-- **Database Integration**: Complete CRUD operations for admin management with proper authentication
+- **Error Handling**: Comprehensive error states with retry functionality and informative messages for non-implemented endpoints
-- **Responsive Design**: Mobile-friendly admin interface with professional table layouts and form controls
+- **Responsive Design**: Professional admin interface that works seamlessly on desktop and mobile devices

 ## User Preferences